bmaso/tensor-algebra/README.md

 # Tensor Algebra

-A Scala language implementation of a tensor algebra designed for GPU/hardware accelerated evaluation.
-The basic operations of the algebra are both highly expressive, and highly parallelizable.
+A Scala library for hadware accelerated computing.
+The principal feature is a tensor algebra designed for GPU/hardware accelerated evaluation.
+Typical speed improvements in the 20x-200x range vs optimized JVM-only implementations.

+The basic operations of the algebra are both highly expressive and highly parallelizable.
+Complex computations defined using the tensor algebra are relatively easy to program, and very efficient to execute at runtime.

 Each of the algebra's operations is amenable to highly parallelized implementations.
 Therefore it is possible to define different evaluators for efficiently calculating